mbilab/Web-tutorial/unit/preprocessor/README.md

     padding: 15px;
 }
 ```
-to sass.

-hint: As pug, sass use indent to represent scope level.
+Use

-### step 4 : use jQuery with Parcel
+## step 6 : use jQuery with Parcel
 Read : https://stackoverflow.com/questions/47968529/how-do-i-use-jquery-and-jquery-ui-with-parcel-bundler

-### step 5 : learn new Javascript standard
+## step 7 : learn new Javascript standard
 Use new feature in es6, Module, importing `./app.sass`.
+What`s babel?

 Read the example in `app/app.js` and google es6.